-This guide is derived from many, many years of warrant trading experience.
-The focus is on short term trading of stock warrants and how to profit from repetitive patterns that occur in the common stock and warrants of publicly traded companies.
+This guide is derived from many, many years of experience owning and trading warrants.
+The focus of this particular guide is on short term trading of stock warrants and how to profit from repetitive patterns that occur in the common stock and warrants of publicly traded companies.

-If you’d like an even more detailed guide of how to make money trading warrants check out my eBook, Low Risk, High Return Warrant Trading.
+If you’d like an even more detailed guide of how to make money with warrants check out my eBook, Grow and Protect Your Money with Stock Warrants.
 There you’ll find additional information on the strategies I discuss below as well as other profitable strategies not discussed here.

 Some warrant trading strategies can make a profit instantaneously.
 Other strategies are based on common patterns that occur over the life of a warrant.
 After reading this guide you’ll know how to trade warrants in three ways: